GustavoBergamo/C/PIM IV/README.md

-Program using procedural logic to create a System that
+Program using procedural logic to create a System that register pacients in a .txt file.